Shanjiv/web_server_azure/README.md

      ```
    - You can also manually delete the resource group from the Azure portal if needed.

+### Customizing `vars.tf`

+The `vars.tf` file contains several variables that allow you to customize the deployment according to your needs.
+Here’s a brief description of what each variable does and how you might want to change them:

+- **`location`:** The Azure region where your resources will be deployed.
+The default is `West Europe`, but you can change it to any region supported by Azure.
+- **`resource_group_name`:** The name of the resource group where all resources will be created.
+You can use an existing resource group or create a new one.
+- **`vnet_name`:** The name of the virtual network.
+Adjust this if you have a specific naming convention or if you want to use an existing virtual network.
+- **`subnet_name`:** The name of the subnet within the virtual network.
+Customize it according to your subnet structure.
+- **`nsg_name`:** The name of the Network Security Group (NSG).
+You can change it to fit your naming standards or existing NSGs.
+- **`lb_name`:** The name of the load balancer.
+Modify it if needed.
+- **`availability_set_name`:** The name of the availability set.
+Adjust if you have specific availability set requirements.
+- **`vm_count`:** The number of virtual machines to deploy.
+The default is `2`, but you can increase or decrease this based on your needs.
+- **`vm_size`:** The size of the virtual machines.
+The default is `Standard_B1s`, but you can select a different size according to the workload.
+- **`admin_username` and `admin_password`:** The credentials for the VMs.
+Ensure you use secure values.
+- **`packer_image_name`:** The name of the image created by Packer.
+Ensure this matches the image you built with Packer.
+- **`tags`:** Tags applied to all resources.
+Modify or add more tags as required by your organization.

 ### Output

 After successfully running the Packer and Terraform templates, you should expect the following: